 During the second half of 2019 and early 2020 the Company commenced and completed a Phase 2 drill program at Santana.
 The program had a dual focus; resource expansion drilling at the main Nicho deposit as well as follow-up drilling on several new discoveries made during Phase 1 work done in 2018.
-As a result of a successful Phase 2 drill program a Phase 3 drilling program of approximately 6,000-7,000 m commenced and is expected to continue throughout the remainder of 2020.
+As a result of a successful Phase 2 drill program a Phase 3 drilling program of approximately 6,000-7,000 m is expected to commence in mid 2021.
 Phase 3 drilling will include further pit optimization drilling around the main Nicho pipe as well as the initial drill testing of a number of newly identified Nicho-like pipes on the property.